 Final Thoughts on Pomeranian Eye Stains

-Excessive Pomeranian eyes watering should be checked by a Veterinarian.
+The first step should be making an appointment with your veterinarian so they can give you advice based on their professional expertise and knowledge base.
+Excessive Pomeranian eye-watering should be checked by a Veterinarian.
 Certain health issues can produce excessive tear production and resulting eye staining.

-Your veterinarian should check for an eyelid or lash problem that could be irritating her eye or a blocked a tear duct.
+Your veterinarian should check your dog's eyes for an eyelid or lash problem that could be irritating her eye or blocked tear ducts.
 Sometimes simple surgery can fix the problem of Pomeranian eyes watering.

 Copyright Pomeranian.Org.
 All Rights Reserved.